socek/quackquack/docs/tutorial.md

 # Creating Plugins

 Quack Quack is designed in a way, that the core should be minimalistic, but the plugins should be responsible for all the features (like settings).
-So Only thing you need to do is inherit from `qq.Plugin`.
+So the only thing you need to do is inherit from `qq.Plugin`.
 This class should be self
 explantory:

 ```python